Toyota 86: Interior

 The interior uses low mounted front seats and fold down rear enabling increased storage space.
 The FR-S and base 86 models have cloth seats with all black interior trim with a black patterned dash trim, and shift boot red stitching.
 The BRZ has two available interiors, one identical to the FR-S but with silver dash trim, a red stitched parking brake boot, black gauge faces (instead of the white tachometer of the 86 GTS models) and a touch-screen navigation head unit; the second interior to leather and Alcantara heated seats, automatic HVAC controls, and a push-button start.
-The top-of-the-range 86 models are fitted like the BRZ except as noted above, and the Japanese interior can be had in black/red leather and Alcantara or full black leather and Alcantara.
+The top-of-the-range 86 models are fitted like the BRZ except as noted above, and the Japanese interior can be had in black and red leather and Alcantara or full black leather and Alcantara.